 A combination of X-ray microscopy and FIB-SEM has proved useful for studying lithium-ion batteries, as part of efforts to boost their performance and lifetime.
-In a study at Aalen University in Germany, X-ray microscopy revealed bright spots below the surface of a cathode from a commercial battery (Figure 3a).
-During subsequent FIB-SEM analysis, the researchers collected secondary electron and backscattered images that again showed the particles (Figure 3b).
-EDS revealed these particles to be rich in lanthanum, rather than the expected manganese.
+In a study at Aalen University in Germany, X-ray microscopy revealed bright spots below the surface of a cathode from a commercial battery (Figure 4a).
+During subsequent FIB-SEM analysis, the researchers collected secondary electron and backscattered images that showed the bright spots to be particles (Figure 4b).
+EDS then revealed these particles to be rich in lanthanum, rather than the expected manganese.

-Figure 3. (a) Overlay of SEM (gray) and X-ray microscopy (green) images.
+Figure 4. (a) Overlay of SEM (gray) and X-ray microscopy (green) images.
 After successful correlation, the X-ray microscopy data is used as a reference for FIB-SEM navigation. (b) SEM overview of the sample.
 Sites of interest are highlighted by the white arrows.
 The inset shows a detail of site 1